bitbier/missionbit_middle_school/03/README.md

 Don't worry if you get stuck or don't remember it.
 We will be walking around to help you out.
 Once you are done, let one of us know.

+Our class URL is: http://studio.code.org/sections/NXFDIQ.
+Each student has their own secret image that is associated with their account.
+No need to sign up or put in email addresses, etc.

 Extra Time
 ---------